achowd53/DiscordChessBot/README.md

 - https://pixabay.com/vectors/chess-pieces-set-symbols-game-26774/

 Things to Do:
-- Make sure check, checkmate, and draw work
+- Make sure Check, Checkmate, Draw, and Stalemate work
 - Make sure you can concurrently have the bot running multiple games at once
 - Implement pawn promotion on the bot side
 - Add en passante to move validity for pawn and complete method to do it